svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 ## Saving code to a repository

 If all is well, you now have a package called MyFirstWebApp containing two classes, MyFirstWebApp and MyFirstWebAppTests.
 The first one should have 9 methods, the second 5.
+If you are unsure about your code, you can double check with the full listing at the end of this document.
 Our web app should now work as expected, and we have some tests to prove it.

 But our code currently only lives in our development image.
 Let's change that and move our code to a source code repository.
 For this we first have to create a Monticello package.
 Click on the package name in the first column of the browser and select the option 'Create an MC package'.

 ![Creating a Monticello package](create-mc-package.png)

 Pharo uses distributed source code management.
 Your code can live on your local file system, or it can live on a server.
 The main place for storing Pharo code is on [SmalltalkHub](http://www.smalltalkhub.com).
 Go over there and create yourself a new account.
 Once you have an account, create and register a new project called 'MyFirstWebApp'.
+You can leave the public option checked, it means that you and others can download the code without credentials.
 Go to the project's page.

 ![MyFirstWebApp's project page on SmalltalkHub](sthub.png)